-Conversations with local stakeholders and agency partners indicate that supply of high-speed internet is sufficient to meet current demand.
-However, to meet the growing demand for telecommunication and broadband connectivity, additional fiber and capacity will need to be installed.
-While there are currently fiber optic lines available in Bayfield, they are not available to all neighborhoods nor to all businesses.
+Conversations with local stakeholders and agency partners indicate that supply of high-speed internet is was sufficient in 2018 to meet current the demand.
+However, with COVID 19, and many having to remote work from home, it was clear that Bayfield needed better high-speed internet to meet the current needs and to meet the growing demand for telecommunication and broadband connectivity, additional fiber and capacity will need to be installed.
+While there are currently fiber optic lines available in Bayfield, they are not available to all neighborhoods nor to all businesses yet, but high-speed fiber is currently under construction community wide.
 Connectivity has clear economic advantages.
 Therefore, expansion of accessibility to broadband services is a priority for the town in the coming years.